Pets And Livestock

 Livestock

-Sandy Springs residents who own livestock (defined by the city code: horses, mules, cows, sheep, goats, hogs, and all other animals used or suitable for either food or labor), have a series of ordinances to comply with.
-Please visit the Sandy Springs Code of Ordinances for details on how many animals are allowed and land requirements for suitable maintenance.
+Sandy Springs residents who own livestock, including horses, mules, cows, sheep, goats, hogs, and other animals used or suitable for food or labor, must comply with applicable City ordinances.
+Refer to the Sandy Springs Code of Ordinances for information about animal limits and land requirements.

 Deer